Esri/react-arcgis/readme.md

 ## Recently added stuff:

+**1.2.0**

+- WebBase is now simply and extension of ArcBase (this reduces the file-size of the library slightly and has no effect on the external API)

 **1.1.0**

 - You can now add callbacks to any of the widget events available through the ArcGIS JS API directly in the JSX.
 For example: